Mediterranean Chickpea Salad

 What is Sumac?

 I’m a long-time fan of Sumac, which is a reddish-purple ground spice that’s commonly used in middle eastern cooking.
-It has a lemony flavor that’s good on so many foods and I’ve used Sumac on hummus, in Fattoush Lebanese Salad, in salad dressing, on eggs, and even on Cauliflower Rice.
+It has a lemony flavor that’s good on so many foods and I’ve used Sumac on hummus, in Fattoush Lebanese Salad, in salad dressing, and even on Cauliflower Rice.
 It’s often used on dishes with garbanzo beans, and it adds a nice flavor to this salad.
 Sumac also one of the components of Za’atar, a middle eastern blend of spices.
 Read more about Sumac if you’re not familiar with it.

 I had known about Sumac for years when a reader sent me a great recipe for Fattoush and I learned the trick of mixing Sumac into the dressing for a flavor boost that’s really delightful, and I’ve been using it that way ever since.
 Then I went to Istanbul and met Zerrin, and she gave me some wonderfully fresh Sumac from Turkey.